 If you’ve been lucky enough to find a PS5 console, you might want to connect it to a pair of wireless Bluetooth headphones.
 This is a fair enough expectation.
 With better connectivity and battery life than ever before, wireless headphones and headsets are becoming a must-needed device for gaming.

-As products such as the Apple AirPods and the Samsung Galaxy Buds are more popular than ever, we have broken down how PlayStation 5 users can connect their Bluetooth headphones and earbuds to the console.
+Because products such as Apple AirPods, AirPods Max, and Samsung Galaxy Buds are among the most popular earbuds on the market, we have broken down how PlayStation 5 users can connect their Bluetooth headphones and earbuds to the console.

 Read below to find out everything you need to know to connect your Bluetooth headphones to the PlayStation 5 console.